-A small molecule, ligand, or individual residue has a Chemical ID assigned in the Chemical Component reference Dictionary (e.g., ATP), while a complex small molecule such as a peptide-like inhibitor, antibiotic, or well-known di- or trisaccharide has a Biologically Interesting molecule Reference Dictionary identifier or BIRD ID (e.g., PRD_000006).
+A small molecule, ligand, or individual residue has a Chemical ID assigned in the Chemical Component reference Dictionary (e.g., ATP or A1LU6), while a complex small molecule such as a peptide-like inhibitor, antibiotic, or well-known di- or trisaccharide has a Biologically Interesting molecule Reference Dictionary identifier or BIRD ID (e.g., PRD_000006).

 Within a PDB entry all entities are assigned unique IDs (e.g., entity 1).
 The Entity ID is specific to the particular structure (e.g., 4HHB_1 refers to entity 1 in PDB entry 4HHB) and is used to track its properties throughout the file - such as name, sequence, source, and links to IDs from other databases or dictionaries (e.g., UniProt, GenBank, Chemical, BIRD)

 Instance level Identifiers:

 An instance is a distinct copy of an entity or molecule.
 Instance level IDs are assigned according to the type of entity.

 Macromolecular Instance ID

 Macromolecules are polymeric chains made of covalently linked building blocks, such as amino acids and nucleotides.
 For each instance of protein or nucleic acid in the entry Chain IDs (e.g., A, A1, AA ) are assigned.
 Two sets of chain IDs are found in each PDB entry - one assigned by the PDB (